GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Download the OSGeo4W Installer from <a href="http://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe">here</a> (official link to the current network-installer)
 2. Run the installer
 3. Select Advanced Install, click through the steps and keep the default values
 4. Stop at "Choose packages": select the following packages for installation.
 Click on "Skip" in the column "New" to select a package for installation.
-If a package is selected for installation, the version number will be shown in the column "New":
+If a package is selected for installation, the version number will be shown in the column "New".
+Under the section Desktop choose:

-Section: Desktop

-qgis: QGIS Desktop (3.22)
+    - qgis: QGIS Desktop (3.22)
-saga: SAGA (7.8.2-12)
+    - saga: SAGA (7.8.2-12)
     Note: Additional packages will be selected automatically which are needed to run the ones listed above.
 So just keep those as well.

 ## Needed data